 Herbie Hancock 43:07

 In ‘73, I wouldn't have noticed it.
 I wouldn’t have noticed it.
 I would have been just like they were, you know.
-But, as a, I have a totally different perception.
+But, I have a totally different perception.
 And I realize exactly what you're talking about.
 And it has nothing to do with the fact that I'm married, and I have a daughter that's 44 years old, either.
-You know, but, I've, I'm still in the process of evolving, you know, but in that particular regard, I've definitely evolved beyond that kind of thinking.
+You know, I'm still in the process of evolving, but in that particular regard, I've definitely evolved beyond that kind of thinking.
 But I'm sure that if Ivan Dixon did even the same film today, it would probably have a very different tone.

 Haden Guest 43:58

 Other question here, yes.
 Let's take a couple more, then.

 Thank you for coming.
 It sounds like you really appreciated the opportunity to work in film.
 But can you talk about your emotions from before you actually knew, maybe some of the details about the movie, versus when–

 Herbie Hancock 44:16